 Much like for Ha Long Bay tours, I recommend reading the reviews thoroughly before making any reservations.
-These are some tours I have selected for you:
+You can fund a good one here.

 South of Hanoi you will find Cuc Phuong National Park, which is the largest national park in Vietnam.
 It’s a fantastic place for outdoors lovers, where you will be able to go hiking and also visit a primate rescue center that helps in the conservation of endangered monkeys.

 For a guided tour of Cuc Phuong National park departing from Hanoi, click here.

 Make sure to read my other posts about Vietnam: